 'How to eat your Christmas tree,' is a cookbook about reuse, recycling and rethinking about how we deal with one of the most joyful, but wasteful times of year in the face of a climate crisis.
 The project started life as a supper club in 2015, where 5 delicious courses were served to diners using leftover Christmas trees, as a way of encouraging people to rethink waste at Christmas time.
-The supper club ran every December/January for 5 years and then became a cookbook, published by Hardie Grant in 2020.
+The supper club runs every December/January and has been turned into a cookbook, published by Hardie Grant in 2020.

 You can buy the book here.

 Some sneaky collaborations that I am involved with on the side.

 (2020 - Current)

 In collaboration with designer and friend, Jess Jones, we have recently re-established our jewellery studio, Meta, after starting the project at university together, over 10 years ago.
 The studio combines data driven design, high tech production processes and works with artisanal, heritage makers in the UK to create meaningful, bespoke jewellery collections.